 Students have the option of bringing lunch from home or purchasing a school meal.
 The ordering of food from outside establishments is not permitted.
 We encourage students to eat healthy foods.
 Menus for each month are posted on the school website.
 Water is provided for all students, and students are required to bring their own refillable water bottles.
-Students should bring a healthy snack from home to eat during the morning break.
-Any food sent to school should be low in sugar and not contain any nuts or nut products.
+We encourage students to bring healthy snack from home to eat during the morning break.
+We suggest any food sent to school should be low in refined sugar and not contain any nuts or nut products.
 Carbonated and energy drinks are not to be brought to school.